Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
 -8/31/22 Tested API in Postman.
-Received 200 success code with deleting a user's job, and 401 if unauthorized as expected.
+Received 200 success code when deleting a user's job, and 401 if unauthorized as expected.
 </br>
 </br>